 The traditional affirmation model is broken for one simple reason: it ignores the monster in the room.

 Telling yourself "I am calm" when your nervous system is tap-dancing on live wires is a form of self-gaslighting.
 Your body, your "meat suit," knows you’re lying (a concept known as cognitive dissonance).
 It feels the cortisol.
 It feels the clenched jaw.
 It registers the lie, and the gremlin of self-doubt just gets fatter.
+To learn the tactical responses and judo moves needed to silence that Heckler Gremlin, read our full guide on Affirmations vs. The Inner Critic.

 Fluffy affirmations fail because they: